-2023 2022
+2024 2023

-As at 1 January 1,936,729 1,784,338
+As at 1 January 2,133,313 1,936,729

-Loans provided 195,000 150,000
+Loans provided 514,500 195,000

+Repayments (120,000) -

+Transfer to current assets (14) -

-Transaction expenses paid - (124)
+Transaction expenses paid (4,452) -

-Amortisation transaction expenses 1,584 2,515
+Amortisation transaction expenses 2,309 1,584

-As at 31 December 2,133,313 1,936,729
+As at 31 December 2,525,656 2,133,313

-In 2023, VF made loans to its related companies.
+In 2024, VF made loans to its related companies.
 These are all external loans provided to VF and which are subsequently lend onwards to related companies.
-The lending towards related companies is affected at the same Terms and Conditions as agreed upon with the external credit institutions, with an administrative surcharge (0.0625%) recognised as gross margin.
+In 2024 the new green bond and the bank facility were lend onwards as newly attracted loans to CVF I. The loan specification can be found in the liabilities.
+The lending towards related companies is affected at the same Terms and Conditions as agreed upon with the external credit institutions.
+VF charges an administrative fee towards CVF I, as specified in note 11.

-The risk of non-payment related to these receivables is considered very limited, taking into account the positive results of CVF I in combination with the fact that CVF I has in the past always met his obligations.
+The risk of non-payment related to these receivables is considered very limited, taking into account the positive results of the Fund in combination with the fact that Fund has in the past always met his obligations.
 The related companies in question also act as guarantors for the loans.
-Until 2023 there have been no value derecognitions.
+Until 2024 there have been no value derecognitions.